Blue Goat Cyber logoBlue Goat CyberSMMedical Device Cybersecurity

 Consider the consequences if a Bluetooth-connected insulin pump or a cardiac pacemaker is compromised.
 Cybercriminals could manipulate these devices remotely, endangering patient lives or holding critical healthcare systems hostage through ransomware.

 A notorious example was the discovery of Bluetooth vulnerabilities in insulin pumps, which led the FDA to issue safety alerts and recalls.
-Such incidents highlight the need for robust Bluetooth cybersecurity in healthcare settings.
+Such incidents highlight the need for Bluetooth cybersecurity in healthcare settings.

 FDA Guidelines on Bluetooth Medical Device Cybersecurity

 Recognizing these emerging threats, the FDA updated its guidance, emphasizing Bluetooth security in medical devices as integral to patient safety.
-According to FDA’s 2025 Cybersecurity Guidance, manufacturers must proactively address Bluetooth vulnerabilities by implementing robust security measures such as:
+According to FDA’s 2025 Cybersecurity Guidance, manufacturers must proactively address Bluetooth vulnerabilities by implementing security measures such as:

 • Encryption of data transmitted via Bluetooth.